agiliumtrade-ai/metaapi-risk-management-python-sdk/README.rst

 See our website for the full list of APIs and features supported `https://metaapi.cloud/#features <https://metaapi.cloud/#features>`_

-Some of the APIs you might decide to use together with this module:
+Some of the APIs you might decide to use together with risk management API are:

 1. MetaApi cloud forex trading API `https://metaapi.cloud/docs/client/ <https://metaapi.cloud/docs/client/>`_
 2. MetaStats cloud forex trading statistics API `https://metaapi.cloud/docs/metastats/ <https://metaapi.cloud/docs/metastats/>`_